Uncontested Divorce -Warwick, RI Divorce Lawyer

-It also happens frequently when a couple has been married a long time, any children they had are already adults, the assets of the couple are minimal or easily divisible, and alimony is not an issue.
+Uncontested divorces also occur frequently when a couple has been married a long time, any children they had are already adults, the assets of the couple are minimal or easily divisible, and alimony is not an issue.
 That’s not to say that couples with very complex situations never present with an uncontested divorce, it’s just not as common.
 But sometimes even couples with challenging child placement issue and extensive assets work together and are able to come to an agreement without any discord.

 If you have an agreement you can hire us to file and process your divorce.
-However, you and your spouse cannot use the same attorney.
+However, you and your spouse cannot use the same divorce lawyer.
 An attorney can only represent one person at a time.
 If you don’t have an agreement but think your case should be uncontested we can help you come to an agreement.
 Of course, if your divorce is contested, we can help you with that, as well.

 It is possible and common for one spouse to retain us and the other to represent themselves as long as it is clear to both parties that we only represent the spouse who hired us.
 Divorces are done like this all the time, but if for some reason the agreement breaks down the unrepresented spouse may have to hire their own attorney because we can only represent one party to a divorce.
 It is unethical to do otherwise.